mrbobbytables/thegrid/README.md

 There are two available paths to bootstrapping: `host` and `container`. `host` is the preferred method, but it requires sudo and bridge utils to create a 'mock' private Mesos Network with a bridge.
 All containers should function as intended with a few caveats in `host` mode and the bridge can be removed, or will automatically be removed upon restart.

 `container` mode is bare bones - Mesos / Marathon / Chronos will mostly work.
-Items can be scheduled, but IPs should be subsituted in Marathon for the public facing IP of the host.
+Items can be scheduled, but IPs should be substituted in Marathon for the public facing IP of the host.

 To quickly get up and going in `host` mode, execute the following:
 `sudo ./thegrid.sh host bootstrap pull`